-Inspired by social movements sweeping Europe, Indra Adnan says a divided UK is ripe for a new form of grassroots politics.
+Inspired by social movements sweeping Europe Indra Adnan, founder of the Alternative UK, says a divided Britain is ripe for a new form of grassroots politics.

 When Indra Adnan stepped of the boat to Bornholm, a rugged island off Denmark’s Baltic Sea Coast, she was thrilled to be attending a political festival called Folkemødet, a lodestar for progressives across Europe.

 It was June, 2016, and the gathering was infused with a sense of the possible.
 In Denmark, the Alternative, a newly-formed grass-roots party with a crowd-sourced manifesto, had stunned the establishment in Copenhagen by winning nine seats in the 179-member assembly.
 Radical outsiders were shaking up the status quo from Iceland to Spain.

 As the festival got under way, a news story breaking in the town of Birstall in northern England punctured the Utopian bubble.
 Jo Cox, a British member of parliament, had died after being shot and stabbed multiple times while campaigning for Britain to stay in the European Union.
 The referendum on Brexit was then still a week away.
 As a long-standing member of Cox’s Labour party, Indra could barely fathom the murder of such a much-loved left-wing figure.
 But as her shock gave way to grief, she sensed a new path opening before her.